Erethon/synnefo/docs/install-guide-centos.rst

 .. code-block:: console

-   # apt-get install snf-image snf-pithos-backend python-psycopg2
+   # yum install snf-image snf-pithos-backend python-psycopg2

 snf-image also needs the `snf-pithos-backend <snf-pithos-backend>`, to be able to handle image files stored on Pithos.
 It also needs `python-psycopg2` to be